KaiserRuben/Tumaini/admin/README.md

 ## Getting Started

-To run the frontend just follow these steps.
+To run the cms just follow these steps.

 ### Prerequisites

-There is a small number of steps you need to follow in order to get the frontend up and running.
+There is a small number of steps you need to follow in order to get the cms up and running.

 * NodeJS (to install node we are using the node version manager short [nvm](https://github.com/nvm-sh/nvm))
   ```sh